 PSUs are measured at fair value estimated using a Monte Carlo Simulation approach and will be expensed to stock-based compensation expense over the vesting period.
 The ultimate number of PSUs that vest is based on the total shareholder return ("TSR") of our Company relative to the TSR of companies comprising a peer index group.
 TSR is calculated based on the weighted-average closing price of shares for the five trading days preceding the beginning and end of the performance period.
-Expected volatility is based on the factors.
-The risk-free interest rates are based on the Government of Canada average bond yields for a period consistent with the expected life of the PSUs at the time of the grant.
+Expected volatility is based on the Government of Canada average bond yields for a period consistent with the expected life of the PSUs at the time of the grant.
 The expected PSU life is based on the historical life of our stock options and other factors.